But only one is completely open source

 Its primary function is to fix and enhance photos, with all of the tools you associate with image editing.
 You can merge photos together to create HDR effects, rename multiple photos at once, and add up to 26 different textures.

-Photoscape X is free to use, but it does have in-app purchases that you can invest in to expand its function.
+Photoscape X is free to use, but it does have in-app purchases that you can invest in to expand its functionality.